Mango And Orange Pork Chops With Spicy Tails

 Place the chops in a large shallow bowl and add the fruit juice, orange and garlic.
 Mix together, cover and refrigerate for 2-3 hours, if time allows.

 Meanwhile preheat the barbecue- Make sure the coals are hot and 'grey' before you start cooking.
-Alternatively, preheat the grill.
+Alternatively, preheat the grill to moderate.

 Pour the juice from the marinade in a small pan.
 Bring to the boil for 10 minutes to thoroughly heat through and reduce slightly.